Modern Slavery Statement

 It is committed to operate in accordance with the law and to promote the highest standards of integrity and share their values with employees and business partners.

 The Group’s Supplier Code of Conduct, which is available on the Company’s website (https://uk.elis.com/en/group/about-us/our-csr-policy), sets out expectations for responsible and ethical purchasing, including in respect of human rights.
+It was adopted by the Company in October 2019, after it became part of the Group.

 Business partners are required to commit to the Code of Conduct and, therefore, limit their environmental impact, work towards sustainable development and act ethically.